takari/team-book/40-lifecycle.md

    your resources, which in turn again speeds up development cycle and build times.

-5. Dedicated IDE support brings the advantages of the lifecyle to your daily development work.
+5. Dedicated IDE support brings the advantages of the lifecycle to your daily development work.

 ## Overview